Who are you and what inspires you today?

 I didn’t think I could handle the cliffs up ahead, but as I began to give attention to the details and peel back layers of fear, I noticed the biggest shock I was facing was the endless hours of free time in the future.
 This fear disturbed me to the core of my being, How would I deal with being alone?

 It didn’t just frighten me, it paralyzed me for about a year.
 I also knew that I would experience my last daughter leaving the nest as a death, as I did when my older daughter left for college.
 I had no idea where I would find my new purpose.
-Questions plagued me and sent me straight to bed with depression I had no choice but to face.
+Questions plagued me and sent me straight to bed with a depression I had no choice but to face.

 As I mourned the deaths up ahead, I combed through my childhood losses - a brother who left home at 15 years old and never returned, and another brother who committed suicide three years later when I was a teenager.